bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 - Click "Start Encode".
 HandBrake will go through the queue and provide progress information near the bottom of the window.
 It may take a relatively long period of time for the conversion process to complete.
 It may be necessary to adjust the power settings on your work station so that it will not sleep.

-- After completing the above steps, you may conduct a more thorough review to record any information about the contents.
+- After completing the above steps, you may proceed to [review content](review.md).

 ## USB Drives
-- Press the power button to turn on the Tableau UltraBay 4 and insert the USB drive into the USB 3.0 port on the UltraBay.
+- Press the power button on the Tableau UltraBay 4 to turn on the bay and insert the USB drive into the USB 3.0 port on the UltraBay.

 ![UltraBay 4](images/ultrabay4.jpg "UltraBay 4")